-The history of the Menin Gate and the Last Post, an overview of the 2019 Remembrance Day events, and where to see the LEGO Menin Gate!
+The history of the Menin Gate and the Last Post, an overview of Remembrance Day events, and where to see the LEGO Menin Gate!

 In Medieval times, the Menin Gate was originally called the Hangwaertpoort; a narrow gateway on the eastern side of the town.
 By the outbreak of the First World War in August 1914 the gateway had become known as the Menenpoort in Flemish or the Porte de Menin in French because it marked the start of the road leading to the town of Menen (in Flemish) or Menin (in French), about 16 km away.
 During the war, this road became known to the British Army as the Menin Road, and the gateway was called the Menin Gate.

 It was guarded by two stone lions, which in 1936 were donated to Australia by the Mayor of Ypres as a gesture of friendship and an acknowledgement of the sacrifices of Australia’s soldiers.
 In 1917, as part of the 100th anniversary commemorations of the Third Battle of Ypres, the lions were temporarily returned to their symbolic home at the Menin Gate.
 Here they stood on display before being returned to the Australian War Memorial.

 During the war, Ypres suffered considerable damage, and so too did the Menin Gate.
 In the spring of 1915 an intensive German bombardment on the town was carried out by long range, heavy German artillery, including the huge 42 cm howitzer nicknamed Big Bertha by the British Army.
 By 1917, German artillery shelling had laid waste much of Ypres, although the Menin Gate was still standing, if only just.